-After formulating the accompanying and learning aims, the teacher has to plan thoroughly in order to insure that they will be attained during the presentation of the lesson.
+After formulating the accompanying and learning aims, the teacher must plan thoroughly to ensure that they will be attained during the presentation of the lesson.
 If these aims are not reached, the child's psychic life will not be adequately actualized.